 - Check tail lamp for proper operation.
-If operation fails, reread procedure and verify that all steps were performed. - a.
-Turn ignition key switch to ON. - b.
-Check for tail lamp illumination. - Squeeze front brake hand lever.
+If operation fails, reread procedure and verify that all steps were performed. - Turn ignition key switch to ON. a. - Check for tail lamp illumination. - Squeeze front brake hand lever.
+Check for brake C. lamp illumination.
+Release front brake hand lever. - Press rear brake pedal.
 Check for brake lamp illumination.
-Release front brake hand lever. - d.
-Press rear brake pedal.
-Check for brake lamp illumination.
-Release rear brake pedal. - e.
-Turn ignition key switch to OFF.
+Release rear brake pedal. - Turn ignition key switch to OFF.

-After installing seat, pull upward on front of seat to be sure it is locked in position.
-If seat is loose, it could shift during vehicle operation and startle the rider, causing loss of control which could result in death or serious injury.
+After installing seat, pull upward on front of seat to be sure it is in locked position.
+While riding, a loose seat can shift causing loss of control, which could result in death or serious injury.
+(00070a)